Sinatra-Science-Website/Science-Club-Website/README.md

 *Website created @linnnegan @LoralaiLeora @InkButRainbows*
 <br>
 In the words of Tony Bennett...
->No matter what age you are, there's alot of room for learning.
+>No matter what age you are, there's a lot of room for learning.